bramswenson/harmonize/README.md

 ### Harmonizer::Configuration.harmonizer_name

-harmonize allows for more than one harmonize statement to be used in a single model definition.
-This is possible because harmonize keeps a configuration object for each call to harmonize in a model.
-Essentially each harmonize is named, by default the name is "default".
-When defining more than one harmonize, each additional call to harmonize after the first one requires a harmonizer_name to be provided by the configuration block. harmonize uses the harmonizer_name to determine the name of the source data feed method (unless source is overridden).
-The same convention is used to create the harmonization method for this harmonizer.
-The harmonization method uses the following convention: "harmonize_#{harmonizer_name}!"
+harmonize uses the configured harmonize_name as the name of the harmonizer being configured.
+Each harmonize_name may only be used once.
+This allows the harmonize method to be called more than once per model.

 The default harmonizer_name is :default
+This option is used to name special methods used by harmonize.
+The harmonization method is named with the following convention: "harmonize\_#{harmonizer\_name}!".

 ### Harmonizer::Configuration.key